Designing a building in the Arctic

 Four students in the Master of Engineering Leadership (MEL) in High Performance Buildings completed a capstone project to design a multipurpose building at the world’s northernmost airport.

 It’s cold and windy, and it’s snowy and dark for many months of the year.
 Welcome to Canadian Forces Station Alert in Alert, Nunavut, home to the world’s most northerly permanent inhabited location, and where the Department of National Defence is planning to construct a new multipurpose building adjacent to a runway.
-Who better than a group of students in the MEL in High Performance Buildings to develop a concept design for an energy-efficient building?

 For their final capstone project, Fahad Islam, Asma Pouran, Ankita Sharma and Sonia Tsang worked with the Department of National Defence to come up with a design for the multipurpose building.
 Within three short months, the students proposed a concept design and energy model that was well received by the client.

-A remote and challenging site environment
+Sustainable design for a remote and challenging environment

 Although the students came to the program with deep professional experience in architecture and sustainable design, none of them had experience working in cold and remote locations.
 Visiting the site – the preferred practice of architects and sustainability consultants the world over – just wasn’t possible, so they had to rely on the client to deepen their understanding of the unique location and its constraints and challenges.